crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

 React.renderComponent(component, container);
 ```

-With that, we can click on our rendered component and the count will increment: events are bound, as they would be if we'd rendered client-side, and the DOM updates.
+With that, we can click on our rendered component and the count will increment: events are bound, as they would be if we'd rendered client-side, and the DOM updates to reflect our changes.

-The magic of it all: as long as we render `Item` with the _same props_ and into the _same node_ on both the client and server, **React won't actually re-render the component** (which would be less performant)—it's smart enough to realize that the rendered `Item` already exists in the DOM and simply note that it may need to be re-rendered in the future.
+The magic of it all: as long as we render `Item` with the _same props_ and into the _same node_ on both the client and server, **React won't actually re-render the component** (which would be less performant)—it's smart enough to realize that the rendered `Item` already exists in the DOM and simply note that it _may_ need to be re-rendered in the future.

-This is the best of both worlds: we get all the benefits of server-side rendering while maintaining truly reactive React components.
+This is the best of both worlds: **we get all the benefits of server-side rendering while maintaining truly reactive React components**.

 ### Syncing Props